 Entertainment journalist Susannah Gora is the author of "You Couldn't Ignore Me If You Tried: The Brat Pack, John Hughes, And Their Impact on a Generation," published by Random House/Crown.
-Through interviews with the key players from that era, the book covers the history behind and sociological impact of the great 1980's teen movies, including classic John Hughes youth films such as "The Breakfast Club."Gora has written for publications including Variety, Premiere, Playboy, Elle, Woman’s Day, Every Day With Rachael Ray Magazine, ESPN 360, The Food Network Magazine, Popular Mechanics, AOL Moviefone and The Huffington Post.
-As Associate Editor of Premiere Magazine, Gora wrote and oversaw the magazine's monthly “Previews” section—a comprehensive guide to “the movies that matter this month,” from the biggest blockbuster to the smallest indie gem.
+Through interviews with the key players from that era, the book, which Vanity Fair has called "definitive," covers the history behind and sociological impact of the great 1980's teen movies, including classic John Hughes youth films such as "The Breakfast Club."Gora has written for outlets including The Washington Post, Variety, Salon, Elle, The Huffington Post, MTV.com, AOL, and Premiere–The Movie Magazine, where Gora was Associate Editor.

-Gora has worked for ABC Television, interned for CBS News, NY1 News, and Brillstein-Grey Entertainment, and spent a summer studying filmmaking at NYU's Tisch School of the Arts.
-She graduated cum laude with High Distinction in English from Duke University in 1999, where she was the recipient of the E. Blake Byrne Scholarship for excellence in creative writing.
-Susannah Gora is a member of The Author’s Guild, and she is included in Marquis’ “Who’s Who in America” and “Who’s Who in Emerging Leaders.”
+Gora has worked for Brillstein-Grey Entertainment, and has studied filmmaking at NYU's Tisch School of the Arts.
+Gora is a graduate of The Dalton School and of Duke University, from which she graduated cum laude with High Distinction in English in 1999, and was the recipient of the E. Blake Byrne Scholarship for excellence in creative writing.
+Susannah Gora is a proud member of The Friars Club.

 Gora resides in Manhattan, where she was born and raised.

 Copyright © 2014 Susannah Gora, All Rights Reserved.